Downtown Venus

 "Downtown Venus" is the first single released from American hip hop-R&B act P.M.
 Dawn's third studio album, Jesus Wept (1995).
 The second track on the album, the song was written by the duo's lead vocalist, Prince Be (under his real name, Attrell Cordes) and produced by P.M.
 Dawn.
 It is built around a sample of "Hush" by Deep Purple, so writer Joe South was given a writing credit.

-Released on August 22, 1995, "Downtown Venus" did not replicate the success of the band's previous singles, peaking at number 48 on the US Billboard Hot 100 and number 58 in the United Kingdom.
+Released on August 22, 1995, by Gee Street and Island Records, "Downtown Venus" did not replicate the success of the band's previous singles, peaking at number 48 on the US Billboard Hot 100 and number 58 in the United Kingdom.
 Because of its guitar-driven rock sound, the song was serviced to alternative radio stations and reached number 39 on the Billboard Modern Rock Tracks chart, marking P.M.
 Dawn's only appearance on the listing.

 Composition

 "Downtown Venus" is heavily built on a sample of the 1967 song "Hush", written by Joe South, as covered by English rock band Deep Purple in 1968.
 Billboard magazine editor Paul Verna has described the track as a rock song with pop and R&B tones.
 Larry Flick of the same publication compared the song's vocals to those of John Lennon and noted its "psychedelic" guitar chords.